AayushDubey50/mailbot/README.md

 * pitch:=[radians]
 * yaw:=[radians]

+Make sure that the 2D Pose Estimate in RViz is being used to approximate the position and orientation of the mailbot.
+Then, you can use the 2D Nav Goal in RViz to command the mailbot to set on course its path.

 ### Viewing the mailbot
 1. To spawn the mailbot in an empty world, run the below command in a terminal
 ```